ni/nimi-python/docs/nidmm/enums.rst

-    .. py:attribute:: nidmm.DCNoiseRejection.SECOND_ORDER
+    .. py:attribute:: nidmm.DCNoiseRejection.DCNR_SECOND_ORDER

         NI-DMM weighs the samples taken in the middle of the aperture time more than  samples taken at the beginning and the end of the measurement using a  triangular weighing function.

-    .. py:attribute:: nidmm.DCNoiseRejection.HIGH_ORDER
+    .. py:attribute:: nidmm.DCNoiseRejection.DCNR_HIGH_ORDER

         NI-DMM weighs the samples taken in the middle of the aperture time more than  samples taken at the beginning and the end of the measurement using a  bell-curve weighing function.